Semanthe/git-demos/README.md

 ##Ipsum Below

-Hello Sam, this is your test
+Hello Sam, this is your test.
+Test 2